dsanson/termpdf.py/README.md

 -   [x] Follow/fetch urls and internal links on page
 -   [x] view document metadata
     -   [ ] edit metadata
+    -   [x] update metadata from bibtex (requires that you set a citekey via the cli (`--citekey key`) and that you configure BIBTEX in the config file.

 ## Image Manipulation